Wellness and Spay/Neuter Clinic - Advocate

 How much time must I commit as an Advocate?

-Our Wellness clinic is open Wednesday, Thursday, and every other Friday from 9:00am to 4:00pm, with an hour break for lunch at 12:30pm.
+Our Wellness clinic is open Wednesdays and Thursdays from 9:00am to 4:00pm, with an hour break for lunch at 12:30pm.
 Advocates will be provided with on-the-job training with an experienced volunteer until they are able to perform the required tasks on their own.
 While training, volunteers should plan on being present for the whole day.
 Once training is complete, volunteers may work morning or afternoon shifts as they are available.
 Volunteers are expected to arrive 15 minutes early for staff meetings and stay until their last client is served.

 What are the Advocate responsibilities?